erlliam/delete-forked-repos/README.md

-# Delete All of Your Forked Repos
+# Delete All Forked Repos

-Delete all of those forked repos in Python.
+Delete all of your forked repos.